Fortnightly collections of mixed recycling and brown bins

 In March 2020 Councillors agreed a £30 charge for the collection of brown bins containing garden waste for the period from 1 September 2020 to 31 August 2021.
 New permits are available to buy online from Wednesday 15 July 2020.
 Garden Waste permit applications can only be made online.
 No cash or cheques are accepted.

-There is no charge for using your brown bin for food waste only and your brown bin collection day will not change.
+Please note that there is no charge for using your brown bin for food waste only and your brown bin collection day will not change.

 Your garden waste collection permit: